kevinbringard/novanet2neutron/README.md

 "simple" and "flat" meaning one or more shared provider networks (neutron speak)

-It requires that the control pane will be unavailable to users during the migration.
+It requires that the control plane will be unavailable to users during the migration.
 Instance traffic will largely be unaffected with a ~5 second downtime while renaming the interfaces.
 The nova-api-metadata service will also be unavailable during the migration

-This has been tested in a Juno environment.
+This branch has been tested in an Icehouse environment.

 Steps to migrate
 ================